indietyp/hawthorne/docs/getting-started.md

 Example configurations are provided [here][5].

-!> Please pay close attention to the comments provided.
+?> Please pay close attention to the comments provided.
 That guide you through the process of configuration.

+**Note:** if nginx is installed over apt(-get), then the config has to be placed in `/etc/nginx/sites-avaiable` *The only thing you should change is the server_name* **Do not change any proxy_\* related things, this will break the configuration.**

 If the recommended path of the automated installation has been chosen, a pre-configured script for your system would have been displayed.

 ## Neat things to know
+1. 3 Eastereggs are currently hidden

 ## Current known system limitations
 1. Currently, Hawthorne is unable to run on a subpath like /ht/.
 It needs to have it’s own _(sub-)domain_.